35 Famous Landmarks in Poland to See

 Famous landmarks in Poland that you have to visit include the fascinating Bochnia Salt Mine, Tatra National Park, and the sombre but important Auschwitz-Birkenau.
 If you are planning a trip to Poland, keep reading to learn about 35 landmarks you can't miss when in the country!

-Before traveling to Poland, book your entrance tickets and tours ahead of time.
+When visiting Poland, book your entrance tickets and tours before you go.
 We've pulled together top suggestions below.

 35 Famous Polish Landmarks